Kowd-PauUh/ml-in-depression-estimation/README.md

 ## Data download
 Data used in this repository is a part of the Extended DAIC-WOZ Database [1, 2] and can only be posessed after completing End-User License Agreement.
 For detailed information email `daicwoz@ict.usc.edu`.
 After you've obtained an access to the database you can run `src/scripts/download_data.sh` and `src/scripts/download_metadata.sh` scripts from terminal.

+Voice recording example `data/OSR_us_000_0030_8k.wav` used in notebooks is taken from Open Speech Repository.

 [1] Gratch, Jonathan, et al. "The distress analysis interview corpus of human and computer interviews."
 LREC.
 2014.

 [2] Ringeval, Fabien, et al. "AVEC 2019 workshop and challenge: state-of-mind, detecting depression with AI, and cross-cultural affect recognition."
 Proceedings of the 9th International on Audio/visual Emotion Challenge and Workshop.
 2019.